One person killed in Interstate 5 collision

-One person was killed in a collision that occurred on Interstate 5 south of Maxwell on Wednesday afternoon.
+One person was killed in a collision that occurred on Interstate 5 south of Maxwell on last week.

 Yerbal Hernandez lost control of his vehicle as a result of the collision, according to the release, but he was able to regain control of his vehicle as it came to rest in the center divide.